Shortlyster/generator-breadbeard/README.md

-# Dendritic Projects Generator
+# Redbeard Projects Generator

-This is a spike of a `yeoman` based generators system for the `dendritic` project
+This is a spike of a `yeoman` based generators system for the `redbeard` project

 ## Usage & Examples

 ```
-npm install -g yo generator-dendritic
+npm install -g yo generator-redbeard

-yo dendritic SpektakularApp
+yo redbeard SpektakularApp
 ```

 ## Development